 because your thoughts run your life.

 Do you think God’s thoughts about your situation?
-Or are your thoughts full of self-pity, anger, bitterness, unforgiveness, or revenge?
+Or are your thoughts full of self-pity, anger, bitterness, unforgiveness, or what-ifs?

 Be careful what you think.
 Your thoughts run your life.